wandb/terraform-aws-wandb/examples/byob-sse-s3/README.md

 ## About

-This example does not deploy an instance of Weights & Biases.
-Instead it is an example of the resources that need to be created to deploy use with an S3 bucket for.
+Weights & Biases can connect to a S3 bucket created and owned by the customer.
+This is called BYOB (Bring your own bucket).
+More details (here)[https://docs.wandb.ai/guides/hosting/data-security/secure-storage-connector].

+This example does not deploy a Weights & Biases instance.
+It deploys all required resources (S3 bucket and permissions) in the customer's account and grants the W&B AWS account access to them.

 This module uses AE256 Encryption to protect the object store.

 ---

-When using bring your own bucket you will need to grant our account (`830241207209`) access to an S3 Bucket and KMS Key for encryption and decryption. decryption

 ## Using Terraform